-The SREP provides students with educational and hands-on research experiences designed to increase their familiarity with the scientific process and to stimulate interest in advanced education and careers in science, technology, engineering and mathematics (STEM) fields and multidisciplinary regenerative medicine research in a friendly and nurturing environment.
+The SREP provides students with educational and hands-on, mentored research/shadowing experiences with WFIRM faculty researchers and their teams.
+The program is designed to increase students' familiarity with the scientific process and the RM field.
+We also seek to stimulate high school students' interest in advanced education and careers in STEM disciplines and

-Program BenefitsAcademic, Social and Personal
+Academic, Social and Personal

 - Participate in regenerative medicine research with WFIRM faculty, students and staff in a strong team-based environment.